nellore/rail/eval/README.md

     cd railDER/railGEU
     Rscript fixSampleNames.R
     ```
 This will generate the `GRanges` object with the ERs in `railDER/railGEU/fixSampleNames/regions.Rdata` and the coverage matrix `railDER/railGEU/fixSampleNames/coverageMatrix.Rdata`.
+The coverage matrix file is available via Figshare at [dx.doi.org/10.6084/m9.figshare.1405638](http://dx.doi.org/10.6084/m9.figshare.1405638).
 3. `derfinder_analysis.R` analyzes the resulting ERs and generates several plots included in the preprint and supplementary material.
 Use

     ```